 Sassy tip: Put your knowledge of Macau’s culinary heritage to the test and get your hands on Lisbon’s pastel de nata (egg tart).

 December in Barcelona might be the best time of year to visit.
-It’s a time when the city is more Spanish than ever before with the tourist crowds thinning considerably.
+It’s a time when the city is more Spanish than ever, with the tourist crowds thinning considerably.
 The sun shines brightly and the sky is a deep blue, making an incredible backdrop to, well, everything you lay your eyes on.
 With clear and crisp days, you can continue to sit alfresco or stroll the streets.
 Catalan-style Christmas markets are in abundance and there has never been a better season to experience churros and hot chocolate in its birthplace.

 Fly to: Barcelona El-Prat Airport